klevcsoo/secret-server-task/README.md

 # Secret Server Coding Task

+## Access
+The API itself is accessable through [Heroku](https://secret-api-klevcsoo.herokuapp.com), and the GUI is through [GitHub Pages](https://klevcsoo.github.io/secret-server-task/).

 ## Introduction
 Your task is to implement a secret server.
 The secret server can be used to store and share secrets using the random generated URL.
 But the secret can be read only a limited number of times after that